By Audrey Guth

 I saw so many young families as I sat in my hospital clinic waiting room.
 It was at that moment that I realized that I, like so many other people in this world, had the power and potential to make a change for the better.
 For decades, I had been working hard to create the best nanny agency in Canada, so I knew exactly what would help these young families sharing the waiting room with me.
 They needed help — secure, reliable, safe, professional child-care — in their own homes, so they could get back and forth to treatment and appointments and recover from surgery without subjecting their little ones to the less than kid friendly environment of cancer hospitals.

 At my own kitchen table, with a few of my good friends and my husband, we created what we thought might make a huge impact for families on a cancer journey.
 Nanny Angel Network (NAN) was lovingly created to give young people with cancer a fighting chance.
-Our mission was to allow moms with little children the chance to rest, get to appointments, or go to treatment without the added pressure of packing toys, bottles, diapers, etc. That peace of mind has been, and remains, our focus.
+Our mission was to allow moms with little children the chance to rest, get to appointments, or go to treatment without the added pressure of packing toys, maybe only the best batman toys just in case, diapers, bottles, ect.
+That peace of mind has been, and remains, our focus.

 When I was nine-years-old, I was chosen to accompany my own father on special trips.
 What I wasn’t told was that these “trips” were to a cancer center.
 My father had cancer, and my mother had to stay home to care for three younger brothers.
 Without explanation, I traveled with my dad to a NYC cancer center, and never even heard the word “cancer.”
 I watched in fear as I saw what these mysterious treatments were doing to him, and it was never discussed.
 When he died at age 37, his illness and his death were both topics that were never mentioned in my household.